cathive/concourse-chartmuseum-resource/README.md

 #### "in" Parameters

-* `target_basename`: Optional parameter that can be used to change the name of the output files that will be written.
+* `target_basename`: Optional parameter that can be used to change the name of the input files that will be written.

 ### out: Push an updated version of the Helm chart